In this guide I’ll disassemble an Asus N53S laptop. My target – fixing failed DC power jack.

 One of the top cover screws also secures the optical drive (DVD drive).

-Now you can remove the drive from the laptop.
+Now you can remove the drive.

 After you removed all screws from the bottom of the laptop and top cover, you can start separating the top cover from the bottom.